371tti/jext-reborn/README.md

+# Overview of the Fork
+Includes the following:
+- [x] web_ui modifications
+    - [x] Fixed compilation errors
+- [ ] Support for folia 1.21.8

+Below is the original Readme from the fork source.

 # Jukebox Extended Reborn | Web UI

 > The webui allows the user to configure the plugin in the browser with ease